kishek2000/Team-100/README.md

 * Adi Kishore (z5254569)
 * Jenny Lim (z5205161)
 * Liam Staples (z5254570)

-UPDATE - we are now creating an app which allows you to choose between multiple online entertainment options called "myLounge"!

 ## DEMO
 If you'd like to view a demo of our app, visit: